digicademy/svsal/docs/API.md

 collections, ranges and subreferences.<sup id="anchor2">[2](#fn2)</sup> Depending on user feedback, we may implement this later.)

+Furthermore, the `all` identifier, applicable instead of a normal `{textId}`, stands for the collection of all texts and, along with a mandatory format specifier, leads to a single resource containing all (currently available) texts in the respective format.
+At the moment, the only available parameter in this regard is `tei` (see below).

 ## Parameters

 To the resource endpoint, a list of parameters can be appended with a question mark `?`  and